shakeanehinds/LitDigest/README.md

 # LitDigest
-A web application that keeps track of books i have read, built with Flask and VueJs
+A web application that keeps track of books i have read, built with Flask, VueJs and Bootstrap.